Overdrive-Consulting/tech-interview-genai-engineer/README.md

 - Focus on core functionality first
 - Document any assumptions you make
 - Time management is crucial - prioritize MVP features
-- Keep the loop shallow (1–2 iterations) to stay within time constraints
 - Do your best.
-If you don't finish, push the progress that you've made and explain how you would go about completing the project.
+If you don't finish, push the progress that you've made and explain how you would go about completing the rest of the project.

 Good luck with the challenge!
 We're excited to see your solution.